 Some of a child’s most important cognitive development happens during their preschool years.
-By taking an active role in the early childhood education process, parents can help ensure that their child has all the support they need to develop to their full potential.
-Parent involvement helps extend teaching outside the classroom, creates a more positive experience for children and helps children perform better when they are in school.
+When parents and caregivers have access to the resources they need to take an active role in the early childhood education process, they can help ensure that their children have what they need to develop their full potential.
+Parent and caregiver engagement extends learning outside the classroom, creates a more positive experience for children and helps children perform better when they are in school.

-Quality non-classroom learning experiences have the capacity to raise achievement across a range of subjects and to develop better personal and social skills.
+Quality out-of-classroom learning experiences have the capacity to improve outcomes across a range of subjects and to develop better personal and social skills.

 When these experiences are well planned, safely managed and personalize to meet the needs of every child they can:

-• Develop the ability to deal with uncertainty.
+• Strengthen the ability to deal with uncertainty

-• Provide challenge and the opportunity to take acceptable levels of risk.
+• Provide appropriate challenges and opportunities to take acceptable levels of risk

 • Improve young people’s attitudes

-Although the high school graduation rate is at an all-time high at 80 percent, less than half of those can read proficiently or complete math problems.
-Among our children of color, the economically disadvantaged and those with limited English proficiency the numbers are significantly worse.
+Although the high school graduation rate is at an all-time high at 80%, less than half of graduates can read proficiently or are ready for college-level math.
+Among our children living in historically marginalized communities and under-resourced communities, as well as our English language learners and differently abled students, the numbers are significantly worse.

-Academic support refers to a wide variety of instructional methods, educational services, or school resources provided to students in the effort to help them accelerate their learning progress, catch up with their peers, meet learning standards, or generally succeed in school.
+Academic support refers to a wide variety of instructional methods, educational services, or school resources provided to students to accelerate their learning progress, meet learning standards, and generally succeed in school.

 In practice, academic support encompasses a broad array of educational strategies, including tutoring sessions, supplemental courses, summer learning experiences, after-school programs, teacher advisors, and volunteer mentors, as well as alternative ways of grouping, counseling, and instructing students.

-Academic support may be provided to individual students, specific student populations (such as non-English speakers or disabled students), or all students in a school.
+Academic support may be provided to individual students, specific student populations (such as English language learners or differently abled students), or all students in a school.

-These programs significantly increase the likelihood that students from low-income high schools will enroll in post-secondary education and complete a credential or degree leading to better employment opportunities and higher incomes.
+These programs significantly increase the likelihood that students living in historically marginalized communities and under-resourced communities will enroll in post-secondary education and complete a credential or degree leading to better employment opportunities and higher incomes.

-Expanding access to college benefits individuals and the nation as a whole.
-The economic returns to a postsecondary degree are at their highest level in decades, even as more students are attending college, and workers with postsecondary degrees will continue to play a crucial role in the nation’s economic growth.
-Expanding access can also ensure that our system of higher education offers opportunities to students who have historically been underrepresented in postsecondary institutions, including those from low-income families and the state’s Latino and African American populations.
+Expanding access to college and providing support for college success benefits students, their families and communities and the nation as a whole.
+The economic returns to a postsecondary degree are at their highest level in decades, even as more students are attending college, and workers with postsecondary degrees will continue to play a crucial role in the nation’s